awsdocs/amazon-eks-user-guide/doc_source/fsx-csi.md

    csidriver.storage.k8s.io/fsx.csi.aws.com created
    ```

 1. Patch the driver deployment to add the service account that you created earlier, replacing the ARN with the ARN that you noted\.
+If your cluster is in the AWS GovCloud \(US\-East\) or AWS GovCloud \(US\-East\) AWS Regions, then replace `arn:aws:` with `arn:aws-us-gov:` before running the following command\.

    ```
    kubectl annotate serviceaccount -n kube-system fsx-csi-controller-sa \